-Think about it, in the first movie Ms. Perkins actually is a repeat offender.
+Think about it: in the first movie, Ms. Perkins actually is a repeat offender.
 She attacked John, and afterwards, she killed Harry in cold blood without much of a reason.
 Harry sounded worried, but he did not imply that what she did was already a death sentence.
 Besides, Ms. Perkins was definitely "on business" and John instead was emotionally compromised and on personal revenge.
 Of course, when Wick kills Santino Winston has to do something as letting the thing go would make him lose credibility.
-Considering the situation, and the obvious friendship with John, he goes for excommunication and increase of the bounty; while he actually hope that John Wick will overcame even this... somewhat: "'course you will."
+Considering the situation, and the obvious friendship with John, he goes for excommunication and increase of the bounty; while he actually hopes that John Wick will overcome even this... somewhat: "'course you will."

 - Jossed.
 John Wick 3 confirms that execution is indeed the normal punishment and Winston actually gets in huge trouble for even giving John the head start

 Winston has an ulterior motive for giving John a warning and a head start before excommunicating him